trodemaster/packer-macOS-11/README.md

 # packer-macOS-11

 This a packer template for macOS 11 built on VMware fusion 12.
-It's created using the newer packer hcl2 syntax which is relativly new.
+It's created using the newer packer hcl2 syntax which is relatively new.

 ## Discussion thread for usage questions
 Please see this hashicorp discuss thread for general usage questions & answers.